grnnn/StoryTree/README.md

 ```

 **getActionName** - Given a character and a uid for an action, return the name
-\n Arguments: String characterName, int uid
+Arguments: String characterName, int uid

 js:
 ```javascript